rjmcbain/JS-Speak-Number-Guess/README.md

 Number guessing game where you speak your guess into the microphone using the speech recognition API

 Project Specifications
-Display UI directing user to speak guess
+Display UI directing user to speak guess</br>
-Implement speech recognition to listen to mic
+Implement speech recognition to listen to mic</br>
-Process user's guess and match
+Process user's guess and match</br>
-Let user know higher, lower, match or not a number
+Let user know higher, lower, match or not a number</br>